-For the Psychology major, and for the Psychology Post-Bac certificate program, this course counts toward the statistics requirement.
+For the Psychology major and concentration, and for the Psychology Post-Bac certificate program, this course can count either toward the statistics requirement or as an elective.
 For the Neuroscience & Behavior major, this course counts toward the P3 (statistics/research methods) requirement.
-For the Psychology concentration, this course counts as an elective.